COVID-19 pandemic in Jersey: March - April 2020: First wave and lockdown

 On 30 March, ten patients with COVID-19 were being treated at the hospital.
 On the evening of 29 March, the Chief Minister announced a lockdown, effective from 8 am the following morning.
 Islanders were required to stay at home other than for up to 2 hours for specific purposes unless they were employed in an essential function.
 The reasons to be outside the home included: shopping for basic necessities (as infrequently as possible), daily socially distanced exercise and for any medical needs.
 Islanders were permitted to travel to any part of the island for fresh air and essential shopping (but travel time was included in the 2 hour limit).
 People were encouraged to take advantage of large open spaces such as beaches and the countryside.

 The States Assembly passed new legislation, including a law to empower the police to remove people from public areas, enforce self-isolation, testing and screening, and detain those who are potentially infected.
-On 3 April, a Ministerial Decision was signed to keep schools closed until the 1 May at least, except for essential workers' children and some vulnerable children.
+On 3 April, a Ministerial Decision was signed to keep schools closed until 1 May at least, except for essential workers' children and some vulnerable children.

 On 6 April, the number of confirmed cases totalled 169.
 19 patients at the hospital were being treated for COVID-19.
 More granular data began to be reported, and on 15 April, Charlie Parker, Chief Executive of the Government of Jersey, stated that there were 21 patients with COVID-19 being treated at the Jersey General Hospital with eight others 'elsewhere in other hospital settings'.

-By 20 April the Government had started to report the number of patients who had recovered: 118 cases, almost 50% of confirmed cases, were now classified as recovered.
+By 20 April, the Government had started to report the number of patients who had recovered: 118 cases, almost 50% of confirmed cases, were now classified as recovered.
 In hospital there were 63 patients of which 14 were COVID-19 positive.
 The Chief Minister had said that antibody testing would be key to the ending of the lockdown with 10,000 kits arriving in Jersey in mid-April, which were being tested, with a further 150,000 on order from a different supplier.
 On 24 April the initial lockdown was extended, until at least 11 May.

 Informal Governmental discussions on a plan for removing restrictions began in mid-April with the intention to enter formal discussions by the end of the month.